Treatments and Services

 We welcome expectant parents who have questions after testing during pregnancy or because of a family history of these conditions.

-If prenatal testing shows that your baby may have a 22q11.2-related disorder, our medical geneticist and genetic counselor can help you understand the test results and suggest other tests if needed.
+If prenatal testing shows that your baby may have a 22q11.2-related disorder, our team can help you understand the test results and suggest other tests if needed.

 Tests may be done on samples from: